Community Outreach - The Institute

 Ford Community Corp Partnerships

-Through a grant from the Ford Motor Company Fund, the Institute is able to support faculty-students teams who create service-learning projects in 10 Winter Term classes and four Fall Term classes.
-This initiative involves approximately 150 students who serve more than 400 individuals in our community.
+Through a grant from the Ford Motor Company Fund, the Institute is able to support faculty-students teams who create service-learning 10 projects in Winter Term and 4 in the Fall Term.
+For this initiative, 12 student leaders and their faculty mentors develop the project and involve approximately 250 students who serve more than 400 individuals in our community.
 For more information on the program, visit (link).

 The Institute maintains partnerships with area community organizations and agencies such as Mercy Education Project, Gesu School, Sts.
-Peter & Paul Warming Center, Boys and Girls Club of Southeastern Michigan, Neighborhood Services Organization and Manna Meats, in order for UDM students, faculty and staff to volunteer their support in addressing some of the area's social problems and injustices.
+Peter & Paul Warming Center, Cathedral Church of Saint Paul, Focus: HOPE, Boys and Girls Club of Southeastern Michigan, Neighborhood Services Organization and Manna Meats, in order for UDM students, faculty and staff to volunteer their support in addressing some of the area's social problems and injustices.
 Each school year, approximately 1,500 UDM student volunteers provided service in conjunction with more than 100 community service agencies.

 Orientation Outreach Program